EdOverflow/cryptojourney-content/cryptojourney.md

 KLMNOPQRSTUVWXYZABCDEFGHIJ
 ~~~~

 Caesar's method is a weak encryption method, since there are only 26 possibilities.
 The Enigma machine used in World War II by the German military had over 158 quintillion combinations!
 To crack the Caesar cipher we can also use a method called frequency analysis.
 This is where the number of times each letter occurs is analysed.
-The frequency of the most commonly occurring letters in the cipher text correspond to the most common in the plaintext (etaoin shrdlu).
+The frequency of the most commonly occurring letters in the cipher text correspond to the most common in the plain text (etaoin shrdlu).

 #### :mortar_board: Example